-Looking beyond exposed ceilings and standing desks‒what really makes for a desirable creative office
+Looking beyond exposed ceilings and standing desks to what really makes for a desirable creative office.

 Brand · Environment · Strategy

 Make began as an 175,000 square foot floral warehouse and became a model for attracting creative tenants.
 Guided by the belief that designing for everyone renders a building characterless, we created Make to appeal to businesses who value a maker mentality and a connection to nature.
 Shortly after completion, GoPro, VICE, and several consumer lifestyle companies moved in.